denysgerasymuk799/Smart_lighting_system/README.md

 Based on such approach, we have developed the following **functionality**:

-1. **Auto reassignment** of the main control board: in the main mode, there is the main control board, which initialises changing the color and its spread throughout the Mesh system.
+1. **Auto reassignment of the main control board**: in the main mode, there is the main control board, which initialises changing the color and its spread throughout the Mesh system.
 Furthermore, if the main board disappears, so the system lights up red color and auto reassignment of the main control board is starting -- as the result one of the peripherals becomes the main control board.